 Input – everything you absorb into your body through drinking, eating and inhaling has the potential to ignore, suppress or drive your prostate cancer.
 Knowing what to avoid (smoking), reduce (red meat, sugar) or increase (cruciferous vegetables and anti-oxidant nutrients) and actually putting it into practice will tip the odds in favour of keeping any prostate cancer below treatment levels.

 Output – understanding that being active is not enough and you need to exercise to the point of training is vital.
 Craig covers everything from walking speed to resistance training and yoga as part of a prostate health lifestyle.

-To purchase this book online, click on the image above.
+To purchase this book online for delivery from Australia, click on the image above.

 In Australia and NZ you can order through any bookshop with the following details:

 - ISBN: 978098706670